yanlinzhu2/docker-local-registry/README.md

 # docker-local-registry
 This repository is used to create a local docker registry.
-It's integrated with basic authentication which makes it secure.
+It's secure with the basic auth integration.

 ## Setting up authentication
 1. Add a file under auth folder and name it `registry.password`